 Contrary to Sir Henry Maine, from the viewpoint of democratic theory, "the movement of the progressive societies" has not been a movement "from Status to Contract" [Maine 1972, p.
-100] but the movement from Alienation Contracts to Delegation Contracts.
+100] but the movement from contracts of alienation to contracts of delegation.